Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resumes a paused ad by setting its status to ACTIVE, and distinguishes it from siblings like meta_ads_ads_pause by specifying the action and reversibility.
+The description clearly states the tool's purpose: it resumes a paused ad by setting its status to ACTIVE.
+It specifies the resource (ad) and distinguishes itself from pause/enable operations on parent ad sets or campaigns.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.